StephD/galaxydefense/README.md

 1. Make your changes
 2. Test thoroughly
-3. Commit with clear messages: `git commit -m "feat: add new tower type"`
+3. Commit with clear messages: `git commit -m "feat: add new turret type"`
 4. Push to your fork: `git push origin feature/your-feature-name`
 5. Create a pull request